On Hypercomplex Networks

 Several interesting results can be inferred from Figure~\ref{fig:pca_complexity}.
-First, we have that each of the considered network model yielded a respective cluster that is well-separated from the others.
+First, we have that each of the considered network model yielded a respective cluster that, despite its intrinsic dispersion, is well-separated from the others.
 Then, and more important, as a consequence of the subsequent optimization steps, the group respective to the HC networks defined an unfolding, starting at the ER models, that is characterized by increasing values of \textit{CI}, toward a previously empty (low density) region in the PCA.
 Interestingly, the `trajectory' respectively defined tends to move away from all other models, including BA, therefore suggesting that the topology of the HC is distinct from those models.

 The obtained results corroborate not only that the HC model is more complex than the other considered types of networks (according to the adopted \textit{CI}), but also that the HC structures displace themselves towards a configuration that is substantially different from the other models.
-In order to better understand the subsequent changes in the properties associated to the HC model, we present in Figure~\ref{fig:complexity_index_steps} the average $\pm$ standard deviation of the \textit{CI} of each considered topological measurement along the optimization steps applied to obtain the HC networks.
+In order to better understand the subsequent changes in the properties associated to the HC model, we present in Figure~\ref{fig:measures_evolution_hc_4000} the average $\pm$ standard deviation of each considered topological measurement along the optimization steps applied to obtain the HC networks.

-Interestingly, the optimization dynamics tends to increase respectively to \emph{each} of the adopted measurements, corroborating its effectiveness in deriving networks that are more complex respectively to the overall set of topological features, not only the degree.
-The \textit{CI} observed for 500 realizations of the optimizations is shown in Figure~\ref{fig:complexity_index_steps}, also increasing with the optimization steps.
+Interestingly, the optimization dynamics tends to increase the standard deviation respectively to \emph{most} of the adopted measurements, corroborating its effectiveness in deriving networks that are more complex respectively to the overall set of topological features, not only the degree, as can be seen in Figure~\ref{fig:measures_evolution_hc_4000}.
+The \textit{CI} observed for 4000 realizations of the optimizations is shown in Figure~\ref{fig:complexity_index_steps}, also increasing with the optimization steps.